-The College Corporation approved a financial plan in July 2020 which sets objectives for the 12 months to July 2021.
-As a result of the financial implications of Covid-19 the College has planned to achieve a health rating of "good" compared to its expected 19/20 rating of "outstanding".
-The financial plan is to achieve a small deficit but be cash neutral for the year.
+The College Corporation approved a financial plan in July 2021 which sets objectives for the 12 months to July 2022.
+The College has planned to achieve a health rating of "outstanding".
+The financial plan is to achieve a small deficit but be cash positive for the year.